Whatsapp Icon

 • Swollen, Painless Lymph Nodes: Though less common, some individuals might notice swelling in areas like the neck, underarm, stomach, or groin.

-• Pale Skin: Pallor might be more noticeable, a direct result of anemia.
+• Pale Skin: Pallor might be more noticeable, a direct result of anaemia.

 It's important to remember that these symptoms can also be associated with other less serious conditions.
 However, if you or someone you know is experiencing any of these symptoms persistently, it is crucial to consult a healthcare provider for a thorough evaluation.
 Early detection of AML can significantly improve treatment outcomes.